chandlerbing65nm/Face-Mask-Detection-with-Empirical-Attention/README.md

 ## Model

 For the implementation of the model, I used the object detection toolbox [MMDetection](https://github.com/open-mmlab/mmdetection) which is based on PyTorch.
-The toolbox fetures modular design which I can decompose state-of-the-art frameworks into different componenents and can easily construct a customized object detection framework by combining different modules.
+The toolbox fetures modular design which can decompose state-of-the-art frameworks into different componenents and can easily construct a customized object detection framework by combining different modules.

 The toolbox directly supports popular and contemporary detection frameworks, e.g. Faster RCNN, Mask RCNN, RetinaNet, etc.